medic/cht-core/README.md

 ## Configuring Medic

+This app is highly configurable and can be modified to suit your needs.
+Read the guide for [developing community health applications](https://github.com/medic/medic-docs/blob/master/configuration/developing-community-health-applications.md) if you would like to customize your application further.

-We ship with one "standard" configuration, which can be a useful basis to start with.
+We include the "standard" configuration in this repo, which can be a useful basis to start with.
 It is located at [./config/standard](https://github.com/medic/medic/tree/master/config/standard).

 Configuration is performed using [Medic Configurer](https://github.com/medic/medic-conf). `medic-conf` expects a particular structure (seen in the standard config above).
 It compiles forms and configuration into the required formats, as well as uploading that configuration and performing other tasks.

 To import the standard configuration:

 1. Install medic-conf: `npm install -g medic-conf`
-2. Navigate to the configuration you want to import: `cd config/standard`
+2. Navigate to the configuration you want to import: `cd <medic-repo>/config/standard`
+1. Ensure the app/api is running.
+Specifically on localhost for these instructions.
 3. Import the config: `medic-conf --url=http://username:password@localhost:5988`

 ## Automated Deployment on Travis